-In the north Bay of Bengal region, reduced wind speed anomalies and evaporation lead the MHWs genesis by ~ 2 days (r=-0.38) (Figure 5a).
+In the north Bay of Bengal region, reduced wind speed anomalies and evaporation lead the MHWs genesis by $\sim$ 2 days (r=-0.38) (Figure 5a).
 Due to weakened wind speed, evaporative cooling over the ocean surface becomes less, and hence the SST increases.
-An increased OLR and downward solar radiation lead SST by \sim 4 days with r values 0.28 and 0.31, respectively.
+An increased OLR and downward solar radiation lead SST by $\sim$ 4 days with r values 0.28 and 0.31, respectively.
 Hence, the reduced evaporative cooling and increased incoming solar insolation (clear sky conditions) jointly raise the SSTs over the north Bay of Bengal region leading to the MHWs.
 From the spatial composites in Figure 5b, the SST shows a rapid increase coinciding with the MHW genesis day.

 It is seen that the northeasterly winds establish in the north Bay of Bengal region 5 days before the onset of MHW and weaken the southwesterlies over the particular region.
 This reduced wind speed leads to a decrease in evaporation at the ocean surface, in turn reducing the release of upward latent heat flux from the ocean.
 A negative latent heat flux anomaly in the north Bay of Bengal region is observed 5 days before the onset of MHWs, confirming these results.
-Moreover, there is an increased downward solar radiation and increased OLR one week before the genesis of MHWs, peaking on the starting day of MHWs.
+Moreover, there is an increased downward solar radiation and increased OLR five days before the genesis of MHWs, peaking on the starting day of MHWs.
 We can infer that the decreased upward latent heat flux due to the decreased wind speed and the clear sky condition (increased downward short-wave radiation) contribute to the MHW genesis in the north Bay of Bengal region.
 After 3 days of the MHW genesis, there is a release of sensible heat and upward longwave radiation from the ocean, reducing the ocean temperature and helping terminate MHWs events.
-This analysis is also done with ERA5 datasets, and spatial plots of all variables are shown in the supplementary information (Figure S2).

 It is worth noting that (Figures 6d, e, f) in the northern Bay of Bengal, the temperature change is mainly attributed to the net heat flux, and there is less contribution from the heat advection term.
 The latent heat (due to decreased evaporation) and net solar radiation have a prominent role among the heat flux terms.
 Meanwhile, the role of advection is minimal here.
 In a nutshell, it can be inferred that the weak wind causes decreased evaporative cooling of the ocean, while the increased solar heating is also accompanying the temperature rise in this region.
 Figure 6f represents the time-integrated heat budget terms.
 It is evident that for the north Bay of Bengal region, the MHW duration is comparatively less than the western Indian Ocean region.
-The heat budget analysis is supplemented with ERA5 radiation datasets (Figure S4).
-For ERA5 in the western Indian Ocean region, it is noted that the contribution of heat flux terms is less compared with the advection terms.
 In summary, the role of reduced wind speed and evaporation is more prominent in north Bay of Bengal MHWs, than the western Indian Ocean MHWs.